iamharshve/Sounder-Audio-Summary/README.md

 How to Summarize Audio File?

-1. Transcribe Audio File and then it's broken into individual paragraphs
+1. Transcribe Audio File using API service and then it's broken into individual paragraphs
-2. Summarization module summarizes individual paragraphs and returns audio summary
+2. Summarization module of API summarizes individual paragraphs and returns audio summary

 Steps are demonstrated below: